dagbdagb/waffle/README.md

 # WAFFLE
 Wife Acceptance Factor - Friggin' Lights Edition - A simple panel for Tasmota MQTT devices

 ## What is this?
-This exposes the fruits of your home automation labor to those less interested in or impressed by Tasmota, MQTT and Home Automation.
+This exposes the fruits of your home automation labor to those who are less interested in or flat out annoyed by Tasmota, MQTT and Home Automation.
 In a somewhat user-friendly way.
 It is a short and simple HTML file with some CSS and JS included.

 Set the MQTT broker address, and the resulting webpage will show a number of buttons equal to the number of relays on your Online devices as reported by the MQTT broker.